-Motorcycles driven by an engine capacity up to 50 cc and having an automatic transmission b.
-Category II: Motorcycles propelled by the action of two (2) wheels in contact with the ground.

-Group A1 Solo Motorcycles (See Category I, Group A1 above)

-Group A2 Scooters (See Category I, Group A2 above)

-Group A3 Automatic 50 cc / Moped 50 cc (See Category I, Group A3 above)

-Group B1 Motorcycles with a Sidecar

-Vehicles with three (3) wheels, making two (2) tracks on the ground, consisting of a motorcycle making one track, and a Sidecar for a passenger making the other.

-Group B2 Vehicles with a permanent Sidecar

-Vehicles with three (3) wheels making two (2) or three (3) tracks on the ground in the direction of forward travel, with a permanently attached Sidecar forming a complete integral unit.
+CATEGORY II Motorcycles propelled by the action of two (2) wheels in contact with the ground.
+GROUP EXPLANATION Solo Motorcycles (A1) (Cf. Category I, Group A1 above) Scooters (A2) (Cf. Category I, Group A2 above) Automatic 50 cc (A3) (Cf. Category I, Group A3 above) Sidecar (B1) Motorcycles with a Sidecar Vehicles with three (3) wheels, making two (2) tracks on the ground, consisting of a motorcycle making one track, and a Sidecar for a passenger making the other.
+Permanent Sidecar (B2) Vehicles with a permanent Sidecar Vehicles with three (3) wheels making two (2) or three (3) tracks on the ground in the direction of forward travel, with a permanently attached Sidecar forming a complete integral unit.
 If three tracks are made, the centre-line of the two tracks made by the motorcycle wheels must not be more than 75 mm apart.
 A track is determined by the longitudinal centre-line of each of the vehicle's wheels in the direction of forward travel.
 A passenger may not be carried.
 A ballast of 60 kg must be securely fixed to the Sidecar.

-Group B3 Cycle-cars (FW or RW)

-3-Wheel vehicles making three tracks on the ground forming a complete integral unit and having accommodation for a rider and a passenger.
+Cycle-cars (FW or RW) Cycle-cars (B3) 3-wheeled vehicles making three tracks on the ground forming a complete integral unit and having accommodation for a rider and a passenger.
 A cycle-car is a motorcycle with 3 wheels differing from a Sidecar in that 2 of the wheels are mounted on the same geometric horizontal axis.
-These may be on the front (FW) or rear (RW) of the vehicle and shall ensure stability of the vehicle.
+These may be on the front (FW) or rear (RW) of the vehicle and shall ensure the stability of the vehicle.
 The 'space' for a passenger can be by the side of the rider but not necessarily in the same frontal alignment.
 It can also be placed behind the rider.
 A passenger may not be carried.
 A ballast of 60 kg must be securely fixed to the Sidecar.
 Steering must be by handlebars with a minimum length of 500mm, or by a wheel with a minimum diameter of 300mm.
 If bodywork does not enclose the wheels, they must be protected by mudguards.

+CATEGORY III

-c.
-Category III: Special vehicles propelled by the action of multiple wheels or track devices in contact with the ground but which are not covered by the conditions for Category I or II.
+Special vehicles propelled by the action of multiple wheels or track devices in contact

+with the ground but which are not covered by the conditions for Category I or II.

+GROUP EXPLANATION

-Group C Special 2-wheeled vehicles\
+Special 2- Special 2-wheeled Vehicles

-(\vehicle where the rider's position is in front or behind the engine and the vehicle adopts a longer and lower 'motorcycle' profile).
+wheeled Vehicles Vehicle where the rider's position is in front or behind the engine,

-Group D Special 3 wheeled vehicles.

-Group E Special 3 wheeled vehicles.
+(C) and the vehicle adopts a longer and lower 'motorcycle' profile.

+Special 3- Special 3-wheeled Vehicles

+wheeled Vehicles

+(D)

+Snowmobiles Special 3-wheeled Vehicles

+(E)

-Group F Sprinters and Drag Bikes (Dragsters)
+Sprinters and Sprinters and Drag Bikes (Dragsters)

+Drag Bikes

+(F)

+2-wheeled Quad 2-wheeled Quad Racers

-Group G Quad Racers - 2 wheel driven
+Racers Quad Racers - 2-wheel driven

+(G)

+4-wheeled Quad d 4-wheeled Quad Racers

-Group H Quad Racers - 4 wheel driven
+Racers Quad Racers - 4-wheel driven

+(H)

-Group J Electric Vehicles (see Art.
+Electric Vehicles Electric Vehicles

+(L) (Cf. Art.
 2.16)

+CATEGORY IV

-d.
-Category IV: Special vehicles not propelled by wheels in contact with the ground.
+Special vehicles not propelled by wheels in contact with the ground.

+GROUP EXPLANATION

-Group Y Specials
+Specials (Y) Specials

-1.19.2 Divisions, Types and Classes
+1.16.2.
+Divisions, Types and Classes